 - Get more out of current systems

-- Take advantage of new technologies
+- Take advantage of new technologies to improve existing processes

 - Respond to business innovations by competitors – or be the innovator.